Kofta

-Kofta is a family of meatball or meatloaf dishes found in Balkan, Middle Eastern, North African, South Caucasian, South Asian and Central Asian cuisines.
-In the simplest form, koftas consist of balls of minced meatusually beef, chicken, pork, lamb or mutton, or a mixturemixed with spices and sometimes other ingredients.
+Kofta is a family of meatball or meatloaf dishes found in South Asian, Central Asian, Balkan, Middle Eastern, North African, and South Caucasian cuisines.
+In the simplest form, koftas consist of balls of minced meat—usually beef, chicken, lamb or mutton, camel, seldom pork, or a mixture—mixed with spices and sometimes other ingredients.
 The earliest known recipes are found in early Arab cookbooks and call for ground lamb.

 There are many national and regional variations.
 There are also vegetable and uncooked versions.
 Shapes vary and include balls, patties, and cylinders.
 Sizes typically vary from that of a golf ball to that of an orange.